 Are you a Jewish Christian or a Christian Jew or both?

-Are you a Friend of Israel, a Conservative Friend of Israel or a Christian Friend of Israel?
+Are you a Friend of Israel, a Conservative Friend of Israel, a Christian Friend of Israel or whatever?

 The International Development Secretary Priti Patel was formally reprimanded by Prime Minister Theresa May for a series of meetings with Israeli officials while on holiday in Israel.
 These meetings were not sanctioned by the Foreign Office, but the BBC noted that she was accompanied by Lord Polak, honorary president of Conservative Friends of Israel (CFI), described as “an influential lobbying organisation that has access to wealthy party donors” and on the BBC Today programme as “a powerful pro-Israel Conservative lobby group”.